finos/legend-studio/README.md

 You can find our documentation [on the website](https://legend.finos.org/).

 Check out the [Getting Started](https://legend.finos.org/docs/getting-started/getting-started-guide) page for a quick overview.
-Also check out the [Installatiton Guide](https://legend.finos.org/docs/installation/installation-guide) to find out how to setup your Legend ecosystem.
+Also check out the [Installation Guide](https://legend.finos.org/docs/installation/installation-guide) to find out how to setup your Legend ecosystem.

 You can improve it by sending pull requests to [this repository](https://github.com/finos/legend).